Why Are Bees Important?

 Imagine a world without strawberries, kiwifruit, apples, nuts, coffee, chocolate or even denim jeans!
 And that’s only the beginning.

 One mouthful in three and nearly ¾ of the diversity of our daily food is directly attributed to Bee pollination.
-Billions of dollars in NZ export earnings depend on bee pollination.
-And so do many plants in your garden.

 What is happening to our bees?